 These monthly chores take hardly any time:

-- Wash pet toys: Wash hard toys with hot, soapy water and disinfect.
-Rinse well before letting them dry.
-Toss soft toys in the washer with other laundry to wash in hot water.
+- Wash pet toys: For hard toys use hot, soapy water and disinfect.
+Rinse well before you let them dry.
+Wash soft toys on hot with other laundry.

 - Pour a solution of 1 teaspoon bleach and 1 quart water down the kitchen sink drain to sanitize the drain and garbage disposal.
 Or pour white vinegar down the drain.